hbc/knowledgebase/rc/O2_portal_errors.md

 Potential solutions: This error indicates that either you did not load a gcc module or you loaded the incorrect one for the version of R you are running.
 Kill the current session and start a new one with the correct gcc loaded in the modules to be loaded tab.

+## Issue 4 - When you finally refresh your environment is gone (THE WORST)

+What happened is you ran out of memory and R restarted itself behind the scenes.
+You will NOT get an error message for this of any kind.
+The best thing to do is quit your session and restart a new one with more memory.